BookStackApp/website/content/blog/bookstack-release-v22-07.md

 - tag-value-critical
 - tag-pair-priority-critical

 This can then allow very easy content-level customization through the use of tags, with only the addition of some custom CSS in the "Custom HTML Head Content" setting.
-For example, you could apply a `Layout: dual` tag, only with some `.tag-pair-layout-dual .page-content p {columns: 2}` rule to make paragraphs dual-column on those tagged pages.
+For example, you could apply a `Layout: dual` tag, along with a `.tag-pair-layout-dual .page-content p {columns: 2}` CSS rule to make paragraphs dual-column on those tagged pages.

 Some normalization is applied to generate the classes.
 See our [docs section about tag classes](/docs/admin/hacking-bookstack/#tag-classes) for full details.